Laser cutters sold on Amazon and elsewhere are cheap, fun—and dangerous

 At the price point where they’re included with a laser cutter or offered separately for as little as $10, there’s a high certainty that they weren’t tested that way and may not even be correct for the laser’s light frequencies.
 A firm that sells laser technology directly described in a 2014 post how it retests each set of goggles it orders in bulk.
 An entire batch failed, causing it to change how it bought such goggles.

-Broughton notes on his blog, “If I don’t trust the laser, why in the hell would expect me to trust the glasses to be accurate either?”
+Broughton notes on his blog, “If I don’t trust the laser, why in the hell would you expect me to trust the glasses to be accurate either?”

 Power supplies are another problem area.
 Laser forum posters frequently discuss how many models are sold with improper grounding for U.S. outlets or have incorrectly assembled power supplies.
 That’s potentially a bigger source of danger than the exposed lasers.
 “Electrocution is the primary lethal matter,” says Broughton.